saidvandeklundert/saidvandeklundert.github.io/_posts/2020-7-3-textfsm.md

 print(data)
 ```

-Running this script returns the following:
+Running this script, using texFSM version 1.1.0, returns the following:

 ```python